 Using the Collections

+Requests to use materials from special collections should be made 24 hours in advance.
 Patrons must fill out the Special Collections Registration Form during their first visit to the Library.
 Signing this form signifies that the patron has read the “Guide to the Use of VMFA’s Special Collections”, and agrees to abide by its policies.

 As a state agency of the Commonwealth of Virginia, the Archives shall restrict access to public records only when sensitive material is present.
 Such restrictions will be applied in accordance with the Virginia Freedom of Information Act and the Virginia Government Data Collection and Dissemination Practices Act.
 Access to privately donated collections may be restricted by the donors of the material.
 Both Museum staff and the public may need written permission from the Director to view certain restricted records.
 Anyone seeking to perform research in an unprocessed or minimally processed collection will need to allow extra time for the materials to be reviewed first.

-The Archives maintains a comprehensive list of the nearly 1,300 exhibitions held at VMFA since its opening in 1936.
+The Archives maintains a comprehensive list of the more than 1,300 exhibitions held at VMFA since its opening in 1936.
 This list includes exhibitions organized by VMFA or by other institutions.
 It does not include exhibitions organized by VMFA which were not shown in Richmond.
 It also generally does not include exhibitions organized for children’s educational purposes.
 There is a file for each exhibition in the Freeman Library, which may contain publicity clippings, invitations, checklists, correspondence, and other ephemera.
 The Archives also maintains a publications collection which includes copies of every exhibition catalog published.

 To find a specific exhibition, you may select one of the decades below, or you can view the entire VMFA Exhibition History.
 Additionally, you can view charts which detail the number of exhibitions held each year, the duration of the exhibitions, and the various exhibition series held over the years.